-These flags in most circumstances do just the same as adding the relevant dialogue class name to the startable.load.dialogs system property (see Section 9.2.3).
+These flags in most circumstances do just the same as adding the relevant dialogue class name to the startable.load.dialogs system property (see Section 8.2.3).

 Other arguments on the command line are taken to be the locations of tables.
 Any tables so specified will be loaded into TOPCAT at startup.
 These locations are typically filenames, but could also be URLs or SQL queries, or perhaps something else.
-In addition they may contain "fragment identifiers" (with a "#") to locate a table within a given resource, so that for instance the location means the second extension in the multi-extension FITS file /my/data/cat1.fits.
-Section 4.2 describes in more detail the kinds of URLs which can be used here.
+In addition they may contain "fragment identifiers" (with a "#") to locate a table within a given resource, so that for instance the location means the second extension in the multi-extension FITS file /my/data/catl.fits.

+'''

 /my/data/cat1.fits#2

+'''